-- Keep your cat indoors so that it does not pick up the toxoplasmosis parasite from the animals it hunts.
+- Keep your cat indoors so that it does not pick up the parasite.

 - Feed your cat only dry or canned cat food.
-Like humans, cats can become infected with toxoplasmosis by eating raw or undercooked meat.
+Like humans, cats can become infected by eating raw or undercooked meat.

 Questions to Ask Your Doctor

-- Is it safe for me to pet my cat while I’m pregnant?
+- Is it safe for me to keep and pet my cat while pregnant?

-- How will I know if my unborn baby is infected with toxoplasma?
+- How do I know if my unborn baby has toxoplasmosis?

 - My cat doesn’t go outside.
-Is it still possible that he/she could have toxoplasmosis?
+Could it still get toxoplasmosis?

 - How hot should the water be when I clean my cutting board?

-- Is there one kind of cutting board that is safest to use?
+- Is there a specific kind of cutting board that is safer to use?